jeff-daniels/Udacity-Machine-Learning-Introduction-Nanodegree/README.md

 Several supervised algorithms were used to model individuals' income using data collected from the 1994 U.S. Census.
 The best candidate algorithm was optimized with hyperparameter tuning.
 The goal of this implementation is to construct a model that accurately predicts whether an individual makes more than $50,000.

 Applied:
-sklearn GaussianNB, LogisticRegression, and GradientBoostingClassifier models
+- sklearn GaussianNB, LogisticRegression, and GradientBoostingClassifier models

 ## Project 2: Image Classifier

 Trained an image classifier to recognize different species of flowers.
 Developed model in a jupyter notebook.
 Built a pytorch neural network model and optimized hyperparameters.
 Saved the model as a checkpoint.

 Developed a command line program for training on and classifying image files.

 Applied:
-pytorch nn
+- pytorch nn
-python argparse
+- python argparse

 ## Project 3: Creating Customer Segments with Arvato

-Under Construction
+Applied unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company in Germany.

+Applied:
+- K Means clustering
+- Principal Component Analysis (pca) for dimensionality reduction
+- Data Wrangling